Monday 15 July 2024

 Subtle differences in the form of idioms may underwrite important differences in meaning.
 ‘At last’ and ‘at the last’ seem similar, but in fact their usage and meaning differs considerably.

-To resume daily titillations on our related blog 'Daily Illustrated Nonsense', click HERE.
+To resume daily titillations on our related blog "Daily Illustrated Nonsense", click HERE.
 Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 to the present.
-(As of September 2023, there are over 1200 unique entries available on the Daily blog, and most of these are also presented here on 'Edifying Nonsense' in topic-based collections.)
-The 'Daily' format has the advantage of including some videos and other material that are not shown here on this topic-based blog.
+(As of June 2024, there are about 1500 unique entries available on the Daily blog, and most of these are also presented here on "Edifying Nonsense" in topic-based collections, such as this one.)
+The "Daily" format also has the advantage of including some song-lyrics, videos and other material that are not shown here on this topic-based blog.

 No comments: